Crock of Ages.

 Who let Alec Baldwin sing?
 As big a blunder as letting Jack Nicholson sing in TOMMY.
 Russell Brand joins Baldwin in a gay rendition of REO Speedwagon’s I Can’t Fight This Feeling.
 No, I mean it’s actually gay, as in homosexual, where Brand and Baldwin suddenly engage in amorous kissing and feeling up each other from out of nowhere.
 Really good acting, guys.
 I’ll be sure to mention it to the Academy.

 Reference to the Parents Musical Resource Center (PMRC), that coven of senators’ wives who stultified free speech in the ’80s, led by an embarrassing Catherine Zeta-Jones.
 In the most startlingly blunt-skulled example of reappropriation ever, this PMRC group “sing” Twisted Sister’s We’re Not Gonna Take It to the rock club hosting Stacee Jaxx, as in “We’re not going to stand for this sinful rock and roll,” when the song’s original intent is to convey the misunderstood youth’s attitude toward society.
-Lead singer of Twisted Sister, Dee Snider, was a vocal opponent of the PMRC’s stance against “dangerous lyrics in music” during its McCarthyesque heyday.
+They couldn’t have picked a more inappropriate song for the PMRC group, as Twisted Sister’s lead singer Dee Snider was a vocal opponent of the PMRC during its McCarthyesque heyday.
 And then to piggishly juxtapose Starship’s We Built This City over We’re Not Gonna Take It… Who said any of this was okay?

 Bryan Cranston is here – oh God, forgive him!
 Julianne Hough – the new Jennifer Aniston?
 That look will make you actually fall in love – or at least the simulacrum thereof.
 Diego Boneta looks like a young Jay Mohr.
 And Malin Ackerman’s panties get so close to Tom Cruise’s face he almost goes straight.